Shubhankitsirvaiya/Airbnb/README.md

 ### Assumptions-
-We have ignored the null values and kept them as it is as -null values are present in only two columns, reviews columns -null values does not affect our code here much.
+We have ignored the null values and kept them as it is as for last_review column,and for number of reviews we have taken it as 0
+-null values are present in only two columns, number of review columns and last_review -null values does not affect our code here much.
 We have taken the customer_review columns to gain the idea about number of customers ,considering similar customer behavior for reviews accross all region.